 Price as tested: $54,775

-The car: The latest Volkswagen Golf GTI is the car that originally started the designation as “hot hatch” (a fun to drive peppy great handling hatchback) and based on my road test the latest version may be the best.
+The latest Volkswagen Golf GTI is the car that originally started the designation as “hot hatch” (a fun to drive peppy great handling hatchback) and based on my road test the latest version may be the best.
 For 2018 the GTI is powered by a 220 horsepower turbo-charged four-cylinder engine.
 There are three trim levels, S, SE and Autobahn version, there are both a six-speed manual transmission as well as Volkswagen’s direct shift (DSG) automatic transmission.
 Our road test was in the SE trim with the manual transmission.

 The GTI sits a bit lower than the standard Golf which improves the handling without any degradation to the overall ride.
 The steering which is specific to the GTI models is quicker than a standard Golf while still being very smooth, precise and nicely weighted throughout all speeds.
 Performance from the 220 horsepower engine is very good and perfectly matched to the six speed manual transmission.
 This may be one of the easiest to drive manual transmission vehicles that I have been in.
 Volkswagen also did a nice job with the exhaust tone, this GTI sounds great as you accelerate without be offensively loud.
 The brakes are as good as the performance from the rest of the car.
 In addition our test car had the latest technology such as forward collision warning, autonomous braking, pedestrian detection, blind spot monitoring, back-up camera and LED headlights.